Are you a Graduate Student?

 - Documentation of Financial Support (those seeking F-1 only)

-To ensure timely processing, please take note of our priority dates.
 Although we will accept applications throughout the year, missing the priority date may delay your admission until the following semester if you are outside the country at time of admission.

 Some graduate programs have required application deadlines.
 Be sure to check your specific program for details on application deadlines.

-The $60 application fee is required of all applicants and is non-refundable.
+The $65 application fee is required of all applicants and is non-refundable.
 You may make payment at the time you submit your electronic application by using your credit card.
-If you have any difficulties with the payment portion of the application process, please contact the Office of International Student Serivces at email@example.com.
+Please contact the Office of International Student Serivces at email@example.com, if you require assistance.